Return to Diesel Tech Section.

 3. A visible smoke test from the tailpipe and crankcase.

-CA Diesel SMOG Smoke Test Procedures, as outlined by the California Bureau of Automotive Repair:
+CA Diesel Smoke Test Procedures, as outlined by the California Bureau of Automotive Repair

-3. BAR Snap Test: The will be quickly accelerated between 2,000 - 3,000 rpm.
+3. BAR Snap Test - The engine will be quickly accelerated between 2,000 - 3,000 rpm.
 Using the side mirror(s), a technician will watch for excessive exhaust soot.
 The throttle will be snapped 3 times, with 3 second pauses between snaps.
-The first snap does not count, meaning any visible smoke that is emitted on the 1st snap will not conclude in a failure of the test.
+The first snap does not count towards the test, meaning any visible smoke that is emitted on the 1st snap will not conclude in a failure of the test.
 Any smoke plume that appears 5-15 feet from the tailpipe and lingers for more than 3 seconds on the 2nd or 3rd snap will result in a failure of the test.

 During the visual inspection, technicians will be looking to ensure that all factory emissions equipment is in tact.
 This includes, but is not limited to, positive crankcase ventilation (PCV), crankcase depression regulator (CDR), catalytic converters, diesel oxidation catalysts (DOC), diesel particulate filters (DPF), selective catalytic reduction (SCR), and exhaust gas recirculation (EGR) systems.
 They will also be looking for aftermarket components such as exhaust systems, air intakes, etc.